We find people.

 We have located hundreds of people.
 The reasons why we needed to find someone are many and varied.
 Here are some real examples we’ve worked on:

-• Debtors: Tracing individuals who owe money but have evaded repayment, often for debt collection purposes.
+- Debtors: Tracing individuals who owe money but have evaded repayment.

-• Missing persons: Locating a person who has gone missing, whether due to voluntary disappearance, abduction, or running away.
+- Missing persons: Locating a person who has gone missing.

-• Stalking or harassment victims: Helping individuals who are being stalked or harassed by finding the offendor’s location for legal action.
+- Stalking or harassment victims: Helping individuals who are being stalked or harassed by finding the offender’s location for legal action.

-• Social media or online investigations: Tracing individuals based on their online activities, often in cases of cyberbullying, catfishing, scams, or identity theft.
+- Social media or online investigations: Tracing individuals based on their online activities.

 SURVEILLANCE OR FOLLOWING PEOPLE